Wake up informed with BRL Today in your inbox.

 Later approved, the application appears now as the first of several turning points leading the land away from the city’s control.

 A news clip from 1981 said Boulder’s then open space director, the late Jim Crain, recommended Boulder not buy the Deepe farm to add to the open space accumulating around town.
-At the time of the 1981 permit application, the property was owned by Short and Milne, a company interested in selling.
+At the time of the 1981 permit application, the property was operated by Flatirons but owned by Short and Milne, a company interested in selling.
 It seems Boulder briefly considered buying.

 Four years prior, the city had designated a swath of the Flatirons site as land it hoped to make open space in the future.
 But the news article implies Crain decided to not buy the land because it was already being mined, and Flatirons had plans for a reclamation project.
 From state records, it appears Crain wanted the mining company to foot the bill for returning the churned land to a more natural state, lest the city undertake that cost themselves.